 - If you do not have a config folder, this means that you’re upgrading from an older version than v2.3.9, which then you need to copy over your

 phantombot.db-journalto the bot’s config folder.

 If you have custom scripts and language files:

 - Copy only your modified/custom files over to the new PhantomBot folder.

 Launch your new PhantomBot.
-You can keep your old PhantomBot folder as a backup for the future.
+Keep your old PhantomBot folder as a backup for the future.

 1. Stop your PhantomBot:

 Then run this:

 or if you have it, use: